 But I didn’t learn how to manage money wisely as a kid.

-But at some point in your adult life, you realize it’s time to buckle down.
-It’s time to learn how to manage your money better.
+And at some point in your adult life, you realize it’s time to buckle down.
+And it’s time to learn how to manage your money better.

 But you struggle to get started.

 Should I pay off debt or save money?
 How do I budget?
 What do I do if I don’t make enough money?

 With all these questions popping up, it’s no wonder that managing your money can seem difficult.